ssbmars/BBN3-netcode/README.md

 # Misc

 It seems that a decently fast computer is needed in order to run Bizhawk at an acceptable speed.
 If your PC can't run two local instances of the netplay script without experiencing slowdowns, then it is likely to struggle with online play.
+Tip: The performance requirement increases when the Delay Buffer is low, and decreases when the Delay Buffer is high.
+Even with a slow computer, it can still be possible to play by significantly increasing your Delay Buffer in the settings.

-According to Bizhawk's documentation, the scripting feature is only compatible with 64bit Windows systems.
+According to Bizhawk's documentation, the scripting feature is only fully supported by 64bit Windows systems.
-There is nothing we can do about this.
-The Bizhawk developers simply haven't brought the scripting capabilities to Linux or Mac.
 There are future netplay solutions in the works that will have improved platform accessibility, but they will take longer to deliver on.
+We've seen early signs that it may become possible to support Linux in the future.
+There is no sign that Mac OS will ever be compatible.